 Of course, the Breitling hasn’t reinvented the wheel with this new Chonomat chronograph.
 However, what the brand has done is take the already very famous Chronomat chronograph replica watch and toned it down with some subtle design options.

-The case of the Tag Heuer Montreal seen here has clearly seen a bit of wear and tear over its 44 year lifespan, though that isn’t a bad thing.
-Looking closely, the original radial brushing appears to be intact, and given the sharpness of its edges—most noticable from the back of the case on either of its flanks—we can safely say this Montreal has not been polished to death by any stretch of the imagination.
+The case of the Tag Heuer Montreal seen here has clearly seen a bit of wear and tear over its 44-year lifespan, though that isn’t a bad thing.
+Looking closely, the original radial brushing appears to be intact, and given the sharpness of its edges—most noticeable from the back of the case on either of its flanks—we can safely say this Montreal has not been polished to death by any stretch of the imagination.

-The 42mm lugless case of the Montreal is just one of those prime sizes that manages to be a perfect fit regardless how large or small its wearer’s wrist may be.
+The 42mm lugless case of the Montreal is just one of those prime sizes that manage to be a perfect fit regardless of how large or small its wearer’s wrist maybe.
 I can’t remember how many times I’ve heard people say “I love the look of vintage cheap replica watches for men, but they’re all just so damned small!”
 Thankfully the Montreal doesn’t fall into that category.